22ND ANNUAL

 guided tractor tours

 Take a ride through the lavender fields and visit the magnificent 1000-year-old oak tree and return back.
 During the tour, your friendly guide will share the rich history of the ranch.
 This tractor tour lasts for approximately 10-15 minutes and is offered on a first-come, first-served basis with no prior reservations taken.
-Tours are $8 for adults (18-64 years old), $7 for seniors (65+ years old), $5 for children (4-17 years old) and free for kids under 3 years old.
+Tours are $8 for adults (18-64 years old), $7 for seniors/students (65+ years old, 13-17 years old), $5 for children (4-12 years old) and free for kids under 3 years old.

 sourdough bread hall